We are Vanessa and Cassie.

 Most traditions that created a dedicated space for writing did so at a moment of rupture or transition.
 The Egyptian Per-Ankh flourished at the edges of empire.
 The great scriptoria preserved what would otherwise have been lost in the collapse of Rome.
 The Celtic filid and later, the Hedge Schools, served as the primary keepers of culture precisely when oral tradition was under threat.
 The Taoist hermit retreated to write.
 In each of these traditions, the writing house was understood to be doing the most intimate and cosmological work: work at the level of what stories the world gets to live inside.
 And in each case, the writing house was a response to conditions of fragility and change and a tangible, physical space saying: something must be held, carried forward, and something new (or very, very old) must be dreamed into being.
 We think this is one of those such moments!

 The metacrisis is at its root a crisis of meaning and imagination.
 The old narratives of progress, of growth, of the human as separate from and above the living world are failing visibly and violently.
-The stories that could carry us into what wants to come next have either not yet been written - or they need to be remembered back into our bodies and collective lives.
-This gap between the stories that are dying and the stories not yet born, is one of the most generative places, rich with the nutrients and hints of the worlds we might live into.
-So are calling in the ones who can name what is dying with enough tenderness that it can actually be let go and who can reach toward what is coming with enough precision that others can recognize it when it arrives.
+The stories that could carry us into what wants to come next have either not yet been written, or they need to be remembered back into our bodies and collective lives.
+This gap — between the stories that are dying and the stories not yet born — is one of the most dangerous and most generative places in human history.

+So we are calling in the ones who can name what is dying with enough tenderness that it can actually be let go, and who can reach toward what is coming with enough precision that others can recognise it when it arrives.
 A writing house in these times is a place where that work can happen.
-Where a writer can be held, fed, stimulated and stilled enough, to write not just for an audience but also for the moment and for what that moment is inviting.
+Where a writer can be held well enough, fed well enough, quieted enough, to go deep enough.
+To write not just for an audience but for the moment and for what that moment is inviting.

 Withrow Park in the Autumn.